QuantEcon/lecture-source-py/source/rst/amss3.rst

-In the above cell, B is fixed at 1 and :math:`\tau` is to be computed as a function of B
+In the above cell, B is fixed at 1 and :math:`\tau` is to be computed as a function of B.

-Note that 0.2 is the initial value for :math:`\tau` in the root-finding algorithm
+Note that 0.2 is the initial value for :math:`\tau` in the root-finding algorithm.

 Step 4
 ~~~~~~